adhocteam/homework/README.md

 ------------

-If you get stuck, have a question, or want to clarify any aspect of the homework, use the chat button in the lower right to contact us.
+If you get stuck, have a question, or want to clarify any aspect of the homework, use the chat button in the lower right of the [Ad Hoc Homework site](https://homework.adhoc.team) to contact us.

 We think a sign of a good developer is one who asks questions sooner, rather than later.
 We are happy to help guide you to the right solution.